 Emotions are part of the human experience and are meant to be felt.
 Trying to control our emotions is the same as trying to hold a lid down on a boiling pot.
 No matter what you do, it’s bound to overflow.

-Instead of looking at how we can control our emotions, we need to be looking at strategies that help us to manage our reactions to those emotions.
+Instead of looking at how we can control our emotions, we need to be looking at strategies that can help us manage our reactions to those emotions.

 The more we try to control our emotions, the more we end up reacting to them.
 They take control over us.